Abbas-Kanj/KLUBJAM/README.md

 - The project leverages [Redux](https://redux.js.org/).
 Redux is used for state management, providing a predictable state container.
 This ensures efficient data flow throughout the application.
 - The project uses [NestJS](https://nestjs.com/).
 NestJS is a progressive Node.js framework for building scalable and maintainable server-side applications.
 NestJS leverages TypeScript, enhancing code quality and maintainability with strong typing and modern JavaScript features.
 - The project leverages [Tone.js](https://tonejs.github.io/).
 Tone.js is a powerful JavaScript framework for creating and manipulating audio in the web browser, enabling dynamic and interactive sound experiences.
-- The project uses the font ["Work Sans"](https://fonts.google.com/specimen/Work+Sans) as its main font, and the design of the app adheres to the material design guidelines.
-- The project leverages [Magenta.js](https://magenta.tensorflow.org/js-announce).
-Magenta.js is a JavaScript library for working with music and art creation using machine learning models, enabling advanced capabilities for creative applications.
   <br><br>

 <!-- UI UX -->